Inactive Members of Involvements

 Now select the Member Type of Inactive.
 Do not check the box to remove the Inactive Date.
 That will be your clue as to how long the person has remained Inactive.

-Click blue Update button and then click OK at the prompt.
+Click the blue Update button and then click OK at the prompt.
 Close the dialog box when the process finishes.

 https://i.tpsdb.com/2016-06-23_14-33-20.png